giacomo270197/giacomo270197.github.io/assets/panda/docs/core.md

 import libraries.utils.strings
 ```

 would import all the functions defined under `\libraries\utils\strings.pnd`.
-Note that the extenstion should be omitted.
+Note that the extension should be omitted.
-While all functions are imported, only the ones that are actually used end up in the final shellcode.
+While all functions are imported, only the ones that are used end up in the final shellcode.
-It is important that no `main` function is defined in these libraries.
+No `main` function must be defined in these libraries.

 ## Windows API functions